cedra-labs/cedra-wallet-adapter/packages/wallet-adapter-react/READMEV1.md

 # Wallet Adapter React Provider

-A react provider wrapper for the Aptos Wallet Adapter
+A react provider wrapper for the Cedra Wallet Adapter

 Dapps that want to use the adapter should install this package and other supported wallet packages.

 ### Support

-The react provider supports all [wallet standard](https://aptos.dev/guides/wallet-standard) functions and feature functions
+The react provider supports all [wallet standard](https://cedra.dev/guides/wallet-standard) functions and feature functions

 ##### Standard functions